Alterplay/iOS-Code-Conventions/Code Conventions.md

 	This message is sent to NSWorkspace (aka Finder), and it clearly passes the "phrase" test.

+1. Last point permits you creating very long method names so you should not follow this fanatically.
+Be wise.

 1. Don't use the **get** prefix on simple accessors.
 Instance variables and methods can have the same name, so use this to your advantage:

 		- (NSString *)name;